SEND

 Livewell link.

-It also includes the new SEND Toolkit which shows how childrens’ SEN needs are met in the authority and in schools.
+It also includes the new Cheshire East Toolkit for Inclusion which shows how childrens’ SEN needs are met in the authority and in schools.

 Click here to view SEND Pupil Voice 2023